Board

 Anita Cooney is both a designer and educator who was named Dean of Pratt Institute’s School of Design just last year, a role that presides over the Institute’s Communications Design, Fashion, Industrial Design, and Interior Design departments.
 For nine years prior, Cooney served as the chair of Pratt’s top-ranked Interior Design Department, all while working for more than 20 years in architecture and design in New York City.
 Her interests span across many disciplines making her a well-rounded and sought-after designer.
 A Pratt alumna, Cooney (B.Arch. ’91) also holds a B.A. from Brown University.
 As a designer with more than twenty years of experience in professional practice, Cooney is Owner/Principal of acoo design llc and has worked at prominent firms, including Takashimaya and Robert AM Stern Architects.

-Before moving to Griffith, Peter was senior lecturer in design at the University of Texas at Austin where he taught design theory, history, and mapping as a research method.
-He also taught at Yale University School of Art and worked at the University of Minnesota Design Institute, where he wrote and co-edited with Janet Abrams the book Else/Where: Mapping - New Cartographies of Networks and Territories.
-He is one of the founders and a board member of DesignInquiry, a non-profit educational organisation devoted to researching design issues at intensive team-based gatherings, based in Maine, USA.
+Before moving to London, Peter was at Griffith University, Australia, the University of Texas at Austin and Yale University School of Art.
+He also worked at the University of Minnesota Design Institute, where he wrote and co-edited with Janet Abrams the book Else/Where: Mapping - New Cartographies of Networks and Territories.
 He has been a contributing writer for Metropolis magazine and has written widely about design in its various forms for publications including Design and Culture, Design Philosophy Papers, Print, I.D.
 Magazine, The New York Times, and The Guardian.
 His books include Tibor Kalman: Perverse Optimist and Sagmeister: Made You Look.

 Margo Halverson is co-founder (2001) and board member of DesignInquiry, for which she served as President from 2006 to 2010.
 Her creative practice integrates photography, graphic design, collaborative partnerships, and teaching, and has garnered national and international accolades.
 Co-principal of Alice Design Communication, a graphic design studio founded in 1998, Margo and her partner Charles Melcher are prolific designers to businesses and institutions in Portland, ME, and beyond.
 Margo is also committed to art and design education as a Professor at Maine College of Art since 1991, and as Program Chair of Graphic Design off and on forever.
 She brings this expertise to non-designers with her tutorial DesignSense for Presentations (Proximity Learning, 1999).
 Margo holds a B.F.A. and M.F.A.
 (Photography) from Arizona State University.